jonathan-fielding/matchmedia-actions-proposal/README.md

 To achieve this in June 2013 I released SimpleStateManager, a JavaScript library that added the ability to have named enter, leave and resize events.
 5 Years later I wanted to revisit how this could be done in a standards way hence this proposal.

 The matchMedia API is specified in https://github.com/w3c/csswg-drafts/issues.

+## Listener Types

-The first part of the proposal is to add a second parameter to the API which will be the action type.
+The first part of the proposal is to add a second parameter to the API which will be the listener type.

 ``` javascript
 mql.addListener(enter, 'enter');
 ```

-The actions supported would be:
+The listener types supported would be:

+*
 * `enter` - A listener set to the `enter` action would execute
 * `leave` - A listener set to the `leave` action would execute when 'matches' goes from true to false;
 * `resize` - This is new behaviour, a resize listener would execute whenever the browser is resized while the media query matches.